Linguistic purism in Korean: Japanese colonialism

 Some critics of the movement argue that, instead of forcefully finding an equivalent translation for every loanword, the movement must promote the usage of widespread loanwords.

 A recent example is the Korean spicy chicken dish dak-dori-tang (닭도리탕), where the etymology of the middle word dori (도리) is not definitively known, although suggested as a Japanese-Korean hybrid.
 In South Korea, the National Institute of the Korean Language claims that the word came from Japanese tori (鳥; "bird"), and suggests that the word should be refined into dak-bokkeum-tang (닭볶음탕).
 However, the status of dori as a loanword has been subject to debate.
 This is because the institute has not presented the grounds for the argument besides the phonetic similarity of dori to the Japanese word tori.
 The word dori-tang appears in Haedong jukji, a 1925 collection of poems by the Joseon literatus Choe Yeongnyeon.
 In the book, Chinese characters do (桃) ri (李) tang (湯) were used to transliterate the Korean dish name.
 A food columnist argued that, had the word been Japanese, the character jo (鳥; pronounced tori in Japanese) would have been used instead of the hanja transliteration of the Korean pronunciation.
 Alternative theories on the origin of dori include the assertions that it came from dyori (됴리), the archaic form of Sino-Korean word jori (조리; 調理; "to cook"), and that it came from the native Korean verb dorida (도리다; "to cut out").
-None of the theories mentioned before has been widely accepted as the established etymology.
+None of these theories have been widely accepted as the established etymology.